-58.273G Philosophy of Social Science Education I
+58.273G Philosophy of Social Science Education I S1 or S2 L2

 The philosophical foundations of social science and classical debates in this field.
-Concepts include: law, causality, action, explanation, understanding, theory, observation, etc. Methodological considerations as they bear on the practice of the social sciences: empiricism, rationalism, positivism, behaviourism etc. Ideology in social science leading to curricula development and classroom practices in social sciences sciences.
+Concepts include: law, causality, action, explanation, understanding, theory, observation, etc. Methodological considerations as they bear on the practice of the social sciences: empiricism, rationalism, positivism, behaviourism etc. Ideology in social science leading to curricula development and classroom practices in social sciences.